 Although a goodwill letter for student loans isn’t guaranteed to fix your credit, writing one is worth a shot.
 At worst, your loan servicer will reject your request.
 But at best, your servicer will ask the credit bureaus to remove those late payments from your record.

 As its name suggests, a goodwill letter is a letter you write to your loan servicer requesting it remove late or missed student loan payments from your credit report in an act of goodwill.
-Late payments can seriously drag down your credit score, and they’re a red flag to other lenders that you don’t pay your debts on time.
+Late payments can seriously drag down your credit score.
+They are a red flag to other lenders that you don’t pay your debts on time.

 So if you have late payments on your credit report, you could get slapped with high rates on a mortgage, car loan, personal loan or line of credit — or not even qualify in the first place.
 But if your goodwill letter is successful, your lender might remove those negative marks on your credit report.
 In that case, you’ll see your credit score improve right away.